ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 2.  **Important:** Interim access pending security clearance must not be allowed under any circumstances.
 The impact of allowing such access in the event that the individual is not subsequently cleared would be to revoke and reissue all certificates signed by the PKI Services.

-3. When clearance is confirmed and identity is validated by MoJ, the user shall be enrolled in the services required and shall be issued with the relevant credentials for access.
+3. When clearance is confirmed and identity is validated by , the user shall be enrolled in the services required and shall be issued with the relevant credentials for access.

 4. Users shall be removed from the systems and their credentials revoked as soon as they leave the role related to the PKI Services.
 The relevant HR Processes must be reviewed, and updated if necessary, to account for this policy.

 #### Authentication

 1. All Users of the PKI Services shall be authenticated beyond reasonable doubt for the purposes of legal admissibility of evidence in accordance with BS 10008.
-Password strength, complexity and expiry rules must comply with [MoJ Password requirements](passwords.md).
+Password strength, complexity and expiry rules must comply with [Password requirements](passwords.md).

 2. Access to Root CA Services must be subject to multi-factor authentication and subject to two-man rule.